alpacahq/marketstore/README.md

 ## Replication
-You can replicate data from a master instance to other marketstore instances.
+You can replicate data from a master marketstore instance to other marketstore instances.
-In `mkts.yml` config file, please set the below config:
+In `mkts.yml` config file, please set the config as the following:

 - master instance
 ```
 replication:
   # when enabled=true, this instance works as master instance and accept connections from replicas
   enabled: true
+  # when tls_enabled=true, transport security between master and replica is enabled.
+  # tls_enabled: true # both master and replica should have tls_enabled=true to enable TLS
+  # public/private key pair from a pair of files.
+The files must contain PEM encoded data.
+  # The cert file may contain intermediate certificates following the leaf certificate to form a certificate chain.
+  # cert_file: "/Users/dakimura/projects/misks/tmpcert/server.crt" # both master and replica should have this config to enable TLS
+  # key_file: "/Users/dakimura/projects/misks/tmpcert/server.key"
   # port to be used for the replication protocol
   listen_port: 5996
 ```